Almightyluccas/GoShop/README.md

 1. Clone this repository: `git clone https://github.com/your-username/GoShop.git`.
 2. Navigate to the project directory: `cd solevault`.
-3. Open `index.html` in your text editor (this servers as the home page)
+3. Open `index.html` in your text editor (this serves as the home page)
 4. Start a live server in the root directory of the project.
 You can use tools like [VS Code Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)or any other server of your choice.
 5. Open your web browser and navigate to the URL provided by the live server.